 Use A Thermometer

-Store leftovers in sealed containers and eat them within two days.
-Bacteria can develop on leftovers very quickly and may cause a lot of grief, especially if you like to eat your leftovers without reheating them.
+Store leftovers in sealed containers and eat the food within two days.
+Bacteria can develop on leftovers very quickly and may cause a lot of grief, especially if you like to eat your leftovers without reheating.

 What are the recommended safe cooking temperatures for beef, chicken and pork?